CFC-Servers/GLuaTest/README.md

 /path/to/GLuaTest/docker/run_local.sh
 ```

 That's it.
 The wrapper detects your project layout (addon, gamemode, or server repo), stages it for the test server, pulls the latest runner image, and runs your tests.
-It exits `0` when all tests pass — the same pass/fail you'd get from CI.
+It exits `0` when all tests pass, the same pass/fail you'd get from CI.

 > [!NOTE]
 > The first run downloads a multi-gigabyte GMod server image, so it takes a while to start.
 Later runs reuse the cached image.

 > [!IMPORTANT]
-> **Apple Silicon:** the default `public` branch server is 32-bit and crashes under emulation — run with `--branch x86-64` (and expect it to be slower; a higher `--timeout` may help).
+> **Apple Silicon:** the default `public` branch server is 32-bit and crashes under emulation, so run with `--branch x86-64` (and expect it to be slower; a higher `--timeout` may help).

-If `gluatest_requirements.txt` or `gluatest_custom.cfg` exist in your project root, they're picked up automatically — the same files the GitHub Action uses.
+If `gluatest_requirements.txt` or `gluatest_custom.cfg` exist in your project root, they're picked up automatically.
+These are the same files the GitHub Action uses.

 Every run writes the full server log to `gluatest-run.log` in your current directory.
-Pass `--quiet` to suppress the live server stream (handy for scripts and coding agents) — you still get the verdict and the log file.
+Pass `--quiet` to suppress the live server stream (handy for scripts and coding agents) and you'll still get the verdict and the log file.

 Tip: symlink the script onto your PATH to run it as `gluatest` from anywhere:
 ```sh